LeKSuS-04/big_int-for-cpp/README.md

   - pow(big_int, big_int): raises number to given non-negative power
   - sqrt(big_int): calculates square root of a number
   - root(big_int, big_int): Calculates root of a given degree from a number

-Check out licence file if you're interested in using this